dexidp/website/content/docs/development/oidc-certification.md

 weight: 1100
 ---

-The OpenID Foundation provides a set of [conformance test profiles](https://openid.net/wordpress-content/uploads/2018/06/OpenID-Connect-Conformance-Profiles.pdf) that test both Relying Party and OpenID Provider (OP) OpenID Connect implementations.
+The OpenID Foundation provides a set of [conformance test profiles](https://openid.net/wordpress-content/uploads/2018/06/OpenID-Connect-Conformance-Profiles.pdf) that test both Relying Party (RP) and OpenID Provider (OP) OpenID Connect implementations.
 Upon submission of [results](https://openid.net/certification/submission/) and an affirmative response, the affirmed OP will be listed as a [certified OP](https://openid.net/developers/certified/) on the OpenID Connect website